ibrahiimbas/Pill_Reminder_Esp8266_Project/README.md

 <br/>

 # Ending <br/>
 After all this settings.
 You can upload the codes to your ESP and start the project.
+Firstly your esp connects the wifi.
+Then system connects the AdafruitIO.
+After that countdown starts and system works.
+While system works, esp sends the informations to AdafruitIO dashboard.
+You can see the live information in your AdafruitIO dashboard.